peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

         PeterO.Numbers.ERational dividend,
         PeterO.Numbers.ERational divisor);

-Finds the remainder that results when this instance is divided by the value of an arbitrary-precision rational number.
+Returns the remainder that would result when an arbitrary-precision rational number is divided by another arbitrary-precision rational number.

 <b>Parameters:</b>